thinkingjimmy/PoleStarChat/README.md

 ## 😎 What can this help with?

 The development of AI is still in its early stages, and many technologies are not yet refined.
 There is still a long way to go to achieve our goals.
-However, this does not mean that we cannot take the first step towards making AI more approachable:
+However, this does not mean that we cannot take the first step towards making AI more **approachable**:

 1. Improve the efficiency of using prompts:
     1. You can call up pre-made prompts using familiar interaction operations and customize prompt parameters according to their needs.